changing women's health naturally

 A kettle-full of immune support

 We all try to avoid catching seasonal illnesses, like colds and flu, but it still happens.
-When I’m achy or have a scratchy throat, I find a soothing cup of hot tea hits the spot.
+When we’re achy or have a scratchy throat, we find a soothing cup of hot tea hits the spot.
 But now there is scientific proof that this benefit transcends the psychological.
 Green tea can actually reduce cold and flu symptoms and get you back on your feet faster.
 In fact, people who drink green tea just seem to get fewer colds overall.

 Tea’s effects on arthritis